AakashMasand/resume/README.md

 # resume
-I am creating my resume for the Cloud Resume Challenge
+I am creating a digital resume for myself